Jauhaar/FlappyBirdClone/README.md

-#FlappyBirdClone
+# FlappyBirdClone
-A simple clone of the Flappy Bird Game, written in JavaScript.
+A simple clone of the Flappy Bird Game that uses Object Pooling, written in JavaScript.

+# Controls
+Press the Up Arrow to Jump